Fernand Ochsé: Life

 In 1934, he designed the cover of the edition of songs by composer Pierre Octave Ferroud Trois Chansons by Jules Supervielle.

 He was also one of the illustrators of La Revue Musicale.

 His friend Marcel Proust wrote that "Ochsé reigns," Reynaldo Hahn, Honegger, and many others wrote laudatory things about him.
-At the age of 103, in 2017, Gisèle Casadesus showed affection from her Montmartro house.
+At the age of 103, in 2017, Gisèle Casadesus showed affection from her Montmartre house.

 Murdered by Nazis

 When the Nazis attacked France in 1940, Louise and Fernand Ochsé fled, They were arrested in Cannes in July 1944 and imprisoned in Nice, then deported to the Drancy camp.
 They were deported on July 31, 1944 by Convoy 77 to the Auschwitz extermination camp, where they were murdered.